michiganrobotics/mbot/docs/setup/02-configuration.md

 * `new_wifi_ssid`: The name of the WiFi network you would like your robot to join.
 * `new_wifi_password`: The password for the network.

-**IP Registry Configuration.** Your course staff will tell you which IP registry your robot should use.
-This is where you will check for your robot's IP to access it when it turns on.
-It will publish using a GitHub account which must have write access to this registry.
+**IP Registry Configuration.** An IP registry is one way to get your robot's IP when it turns on.
+If configured, the robot will publish its IP to the registry using a GitHub account which must have write access to this registry.

+**Not using a registry?** Leave these as is.
+{: .notice--info}

 * `mbot_ip_list_url`: The URL for the IP registry on GitHub, ending with `.git`.
 * `mbot_ip_list_user`: The username of the GitHub account the robot uses to publish its IP.
 * `mbot_ip_list_token`: A token the robot can use to push to the registry (this is in place of using a password, which GitHub no longer supports).